Chai-Spiced French Toast Sticks

 From a nutrition stand-point, the free fatty acid profile, calorie count, vitamins and mineral profiles are nearly identical.
 The only real ‘health benefit’ comes to those who have traditional dairy allergies (lactose, casein, whey) and cannot consume those commonly found components in butter - as they are filtered out in ghee.

 Lastly, cooking at high temperatures with butter leads to milk solids burning, which can be unhealthy in the long term with prolonged use.
-Ghee’s higher smoke point (485F) makes cooking with butter a lot easier and healthier.
+Ghee’s higher smoke point (485F) makes cooking with ghee a lot easier and healthier.

 Why should I buy OG Ghee over others?